hshi/AFQMCLAB/README.md

 intel-mkl-link-line-advisor now suggests to link library `-liomp5` (icpc) and `-lgomp` (g++).
 It seems okay to use flag.
 We might need to move to `-openmp` (icpc) later.
 - Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

+  //TODO: Lanczos measure statics, make sure php is correct?
+Measure all statics.

+  //TODO: Why intel is also very slow with openmp?
+(For AFQMC part?
+Find out the reason.)

   //TODO: twoBodywalkerOperation should be only with one walker, we can have twoBodyWalkerWalkerOperation for measurement.